Evaluation of SRT candidates for six Mucopolysaccharidoses

 To build upon their previous work, the research team will continue to evaluate the SRT potential of the nine candidates, in order to select the top compounds for future preclinical animal studies.
 The five compounds that prevent NDST production will be tested in new cell lines, including Sanfilippo types A, B and C cells, and a neuronal-like cell model.
 For the four that target the NDST enzyme directly, their exact mechanism of action will be investigated.
 Finally, all nine compounds will be studied in Sanfilippo types A, B and C skin cells, to determine their effectiveness in reducing HS production.

-“We are very grateful for the continued funding collaboration with Cure Sanfilippo Foundation for this project,” said Megan Donnell, Founder and Director of the Sanfilippo Children’s Foundation.
+“We are very grateful for the continued funding collaboration with Cure Sanfilippo Foundation for this project,” said Megan Donnell, Founder of the Sanfilippo Children’s Foundation.
 “As supporters of this project since its inception, we are excited by how far it has come and to be able to support this next phase of the research, bringing it another step closer to clinical application.”

 Professor Andreas Schulze is a biochemist and pediatrician with over 26 years of experience in the diagnosis and management of patients with inherited metabolic diseases.
 He is the head of Metabolic Genetics at The Hospital for Sick Children, and leads a laboratory at the hospital’s dedicated Research Institute.